 Diploma of Aviation (Flight Instructor)

-An instructor rating is one of the best ways you can sharpen your flying skills, strengthen discipline, accuracy and proficiency.
-The training and qualifications you will receive throughout this course will increase job opportunities upon graduation.
+An instructor rating course is one of the best ways you can sharpen your flying skills and strengthen discipline, accuracy and proficiency.
+During this course, you’ll receive training and qualifications that will increase your job opportunities in the aviation industry.

-This course is ideal for you if you have; completed the Diploma of Aviation (Commercial Pilot Licence), have a passion for flying, want to share your knowledge, or perhaps you want to start your flying career.
+This course is ideal for you if you’ve completed the Diploma of Aviation (Commercial Pilot Licence), have a passion for flying, want to share your knowledge, or want to start your flying career.

 FT: 16 weeks

 |Tuition Fee Type||Estimated Fee|

 |Full Tuition Fee||$31,721.00|

 |Service Fees||Estimated Annual Fees|

 * Does not apply to VETiS or Short course students.

 ** Does not apply to VETiS, International students, Short Courses, Graduate Degrees , or re-enrolling students who re-enrol in the same course.